Why is my child angry and disrespectful?

 You need to be a good role model.
 Show kids how to stay composed and respectful even in a distressful situation.

-Furthermore, when a child is angry, he or she is experiencing big emotions.
-But if you become angry at being disrespected, you ignore the feelings of your child while demanding that they attend to yours.
+When a child is angry, he or she is experiencing big emotions.
+If you become angry at being disrespected, you ignore the feelings of your child while demanding that they attend to yours.

 Children who can’t control their anger need our help to do so.
-Focus instead on that rather than our own anger.
+Focus on that rather than our own anger.
 Doing what’s best for our children is part of good parenting.
-Putting our own interests ahead of the kids’ is bad parenting.
+Putting our own interests ahead of the kids’ is not.

-If you are incapable of staying calm in difficult situations like this, how can you expect a child with a developing brain and less emotional regulation skills to do so?
+If you cannot stay calm in difficult situations like this, how can you expect a child with a developing brain and less emotional regulation skills to do so?

 So, first and foremost, stay calm.